eccenca/ecc-gui-elements/README.md

 - `Content`: container for all page content elements beside header, drawer and footer
 - `Checkbox`: A checkbox with optional description
 - `Chip`: A chip element for visualized status
-- `ConfirmationDialog`: A message box with Buttons for confirmation and cancelation
+- `ConfirmationDialog`: A message box with Buttons for confirmation and cancellation
 - `ContextMenu`: A context menu with menu items
+- `DateField`: A date field input with calendar picker
+- `DateTimeField`: A date and time field input with calendar picker
 - `FloatingActionList`: provides FAB functionality for one and more actions, mainly for usage within cards
 - `Icon`: Icons with optional tooltips.
 Uses [mdl icons](https://design.google.com/icons/) which can be used with their ligature names.
 - `Layout`: container of the MDL application
 - `NotAvailable`: very simple element to use as "not available" placeholder information
 - `Nothing`: Literally Nothing
+- `Pagination`: A page control element
 - `Progressbar`: Progressbar which may be placed globally or locally in a component
 - `RadioGroup` and `Radio`: A radio button with optional label and grouping
 - `SelectBox`: A selection box for choosing predefined values
 - `Spinner`: Progressbar which may be placed globally or locally in a component
 - `Switch`: A simple binary switch (a nicer checkbox)
 - `Tabs`: A tabs container which manages tabbing behaviour
+- `TextField`: A text field with floating label.
+Wrapper around [React-MDL Textfield]()
 - `Version`: A normalised string output of product version
-- `Pagination`: A page control element
-- `TextField`: A TextField with floating label.
-Wrapper around [React-MDL Textfield]()

 Usage is as simple as importing and rendering the components.